best-practice-and-impact/qa-of-code-guidance/book/data.md

 * View - a virtual table that provides a quick way to look at part of your database, defined by a stored query.
 * Indexes - data structures that can increase the speed of particular queries.

-Good practices when working with databases:
+Good practices when working with databases include:
 * Use auto-generated primary keys, rather than composites of multiple fields.
 * Break your data into logical chunks (tables), to reduce redundancy in each table.
 * Lock tables that should not be modified.